 In many countries, you might not have your own laundry machine, but at least there are plenty of 24/7 laundromats that allow for doing laundry whenever you desire.

-The unique thing about Switzerland is that there is a stringent system for even this menial task.
-If you are a renter in a pre-millennial apartment complex, you are likely not to have your own laundry machine.
+The unique thing about Switzerland is that there is a stringent system for even the menial task of doing laundry.
+If you are a renter in an older apartment complex, you are likely not to have your own laundry machine.

 Can you imagine how inconvenient it might be to be left with Tuesday mornings from 10 AM until noon?
 It all depends on your landlord, but most places will only allow you to do laundry once per week (I have even heard stories of only twice per month)...